Fonta1n3/nostrnode-cli/README.md

 encrypted.

 ### easy to use
-It is extremely easy to configure and requires no real setup by the client at all other than running the required services and installing nostrnode.
+Easy to configure and requires no real setup by the client at all other than running the required services and installing nostrnode.
 Rpc credentials are produced by nostrnode so that users can add them to their bitcoin.conf, as is the ssl cert required by Join Market and the master key required by Sparko (Core Lightning).
 Bitcoin Core and Core Lightning (thanks to Sparko) support fine-grained permissions.